Contractors’ most tax efficient salary and dividend levels, 2017/18

 These are not without risk, both from profitability and tax avoidance perspectives.
 While they may save on liability, their suitability will depend on your specific situation.

-If you’re close to retirement or looking to get back into an employed role, liquidation may be an option.
-As with all these ‘other means’, your accountant is better placed to give you that advice.
+If you're close to retirement or looking to get back into an employed role, liquidation may be an option.
+As with all these 'other means', your situation will dictate your strategy.
+Hence, your accountant is best placed to give you that advice.